CBIIT/bento-docs/publishing/steps-to-publish-new-release.md

          version = "release-3.8.0"
          ```

-9. Commit these changes to your develop-branch, ex/ `develop-3.8.0`
+9. Commit these changes to your develop-branch, ex/ `develop-3.8.0`.

-10. Rename develop branch to release branch
+10. Rename develop branch to release branch.
-   1. Rename `develop-3.8.0` to `release-3.8.0`
+   1. `Rename `develop-3.8.0` to `release-3.8.0`
    2. push the new release branches to github (origin)
    3. Create a PR to merge `release-3.8.0` to master
    <u>Note</u>: For this exercise - this content will appear in both the master branch and the new release branch.

-11. Rebuild the documentation
+11. Rebuild the documentation only when it's ready to publish the new release docs (right before the prod deploy).
    1. Checkout master branch and pull all of the branches that have `release-` prefix.
+      1. `git checkout develop-3.8.0`
+      2. `git pull`
       <u>Note</u>: when rebuilding the documentation, each github branch is treated as a release.
 Only the master branch and release branches (prefixed with "release-") will be built to create html output under the docs folder.
-      <u>Note</u>: If you have extra branches that you do not want them to be treated as a release, either remove the branch, or use sphinx-multiversion "Tag/Branch/Remote whitelists" (see [documentation here](https://holzhaus.github.io/sphinx-multiversion/master/configuration.html)).
-For this reason, it is recommended to not have any extra git branches other than for release versions (branches such as `gitflow` where integrated and then deleted).
-Additionally, the sphinx-multiversion branches can be configured to use both/either remote and local branches!
    2. In the master branch, in the root directory, activate a virtual environment, e.g.  `venv`
       1. if there are any problems, simple remove and rebuild the virtual environment, i.e.:
          1. `python3 -m venv venv`